Varun Das

 2. Add the black pepper and the chook and hold to cook for 3 minutes, then upload the Patak’s Korma Paste and tomato.

-3. Cook for 15 mins or till the fowl is cooked thru, sprinkle with water if the combination begins to stick to the pan.
+3. Cook for 15 minutes or until the fowl is cooked; sprinkle with water if the combination sticks to the pan.

-4. Stir in the ginger, half of the coriander leaves, flaked almonds, and cream.
-Cook for also three-four mins and serve hot, garnished with the ultimate coriander.
+4. Stir in the ginger, half coriander leaves, flaked almonds, and cream.
+Cook for three minutes and serve hot, garnished with the ultimate coriander.

 Chef Matthew, the proprietor of ProChef360 Blog [http://prochef360blog.Com], is a professional in culinary arts.

-He is, despite everything, an excellent chef, having had labored in a number of the finest resorts, accommodations, and eating places within the world.
-His hobby, however, in social media turned into awakened when he started his very own websites.
+He is, despite everything, an excellent chef, having labored in several of the finest resorts, accommodations, and eating places in the world.
+However, his hobby in social media awakened when he started his websites.
 Over the years, he took it upon himself to analyze the whole thing he can control approximately social media.
 He endeavored to find the secrets behind generating big site visitors and leads for his websites.
-He studied the unknown to produce income by using piggy-backing on high-site visitors’ social media websites.
-Over time, he has advanced 77 techniques for generating a tremendous amount of traffic via social media.
+He studied the unknown to produce income by piggybacking on high-site visitors’ social media websites.
+Over time, he has advanced 77 techniques for generating tremendous traffic via social media.